 There are three phases of clinical trials in which a treatment is studied before the treatment is eligible for approval by the FDA (Food and Drug Administration).

-The purpose of a Phase I study is to find the best way to give a new treatment and how much of it can be given safely.
+The purpose of a Phase I study is to find the best way to administer a new treatment and to determine how much of it can be given safely.
 Physicians watch patients carefully for any harmful side effects.
-The research treatment has been well tested in laboratory and animal studies, but the side effects in patients are not completely predictable.
+The research treatment has been well tested in laboratory and animal studies, but the side effects in human patients are not completely predictable in this phase.